Selkirk Sport - We Are Pickleball

 As with any sport, innovations in equipment can affect the way the game is played.

-In pickleball, paddle companies are always searching for new ways to improve paddle performance.
+In pickleball, paddle companies are always searching for new ways to improve pickleball paddle performance.
 And one of the recent innovations actually comes in the way pickleball paddles are constructed.

 There are two main methods of construction used today, the “sandwich method” and thermoforming, and there are benefits to each.